Oracle Cloud Infrastructure US Government Cloud with FedRAMP Authorization

 - WAF service

-Integration with Oracle SaaS and PaaS services, including those listed here: Getting Started with Oracle Platform Services
+Integration with Oracle SaaS and PaaS services, including those listed here: Get Started with Oracle Platform Services

 Additional Information for US Government Cloud with FedRAMP Authorization Customers